fahdoo/sessions-client/requirements/instructions.md

 3. End-to-End Testing
    - Use Cypress to simulate user journeys
-   - Cover key flows: user signup, episode creation, and publishing
+   - Cover key flows: user signup, session creation, and publishing

 4. Accessibility Testing
    - Use tools like axe-core to ensure WCAG 2.1 AA compliance